pdang411/TalkAI/README.md

 file:talkopenai1.py have gtts tts have different voice file:talktolm.py use gtts

-I want to thank my udemy instructors "Arbaz Khan" ,"Alexander Schlee" to give me the ideas to talk to openai.I learn alot from them you can get their course on udemy.
+I want to thank my udemy instructors "Arbaz Khan" ,"Alexander Schlee" to give me the ideas to talk to openai.I learn alot from them you can get their courses on udemy.
 Try to experiment to incorporate different tts into the code to get new voices.
 Have fun